 - Immunoincompetent: Listeria.

 - Viral: none needed.
-Everyone (or everyone who matters) will have a meningitis with genital herpes, it does not need to be treated nor have there ever been studies to show treatment helps.
+Everyone (or everyone who matters) will have meningitis with genital herpes, it does not need to be treated nor have there ever been studies to show treatment helps.

 The best review to date suggests "Most patients with HSV meningitis rapidly improve, but immunocompromised hosts have more neurologic sequelae and may benefit from antiviral therapy.
-Our data suggest symptomatic treatment alone for immunocompetent patients with HSV meningitis, avoiding the cost and side effects of prolonged intravenous acyclovir therapy; in contrast, immunocompromised patients had improved outcomes and would therefore benefit from antiviral therapy (PubMed)."
+Our data suggest symptomatic treatment alone for immunocompetent patients with HSV meningitis, avoiding the cost and side effects of prolonged intravenous acyclovir therapy; in contrast, immunocompromised patients had improved outcomes and would, therefore, benefit from antiviral therapy (PubMed)."